benblasco/vm-management/README.md

 # Cloud-init

-I have hard coded a cloud init seed qcow2 image at `image: '/var/lib/libvirt/images/generic-seed.qcow2'`.
-This code needs to be updated to give the user some flexibility not to supply a cloud-init, or to provide a path to a different qcow2 file.
+I have hard coded a cloud init seed iso image at `image: '/var/lib/libvirt/images/generic-seed.iso'`.
+This code needs to be updated to give the user some flexibility not to supply a cloud-init, or to provide a path to a different iso seed file.